jeremyreeder/leks/README.md

 its various parts (separating them with hyphens) and identify the role of each in the meaning of the word.
 All standard prefixes, suffixes, common roots, and grammatical word endings (excluding verb conjugations) are currently supported.
-The breakdown given by Leks is for just one plausible interpretation, the first one that Leks found.
-In cases of ambiguity, such as "ek-sendo" vs "eks-endo", the future intention is to list each possibility.
+There are certain ambiguous cases, such as where "eksendo" could be interpreted as "ek-sendo" or "eks-endo".
+The breakdowns given by Leks are the one or two which seem to make for the most plausible interpretations.